Updated: December 9th, 2020

 Depending on our relationship with you and your individual circumstances, we may collect and use special categories of personal information.
-For example, we may need to know medical information in relation to tenants who require access adjustments in their homes.
+For example, we may need to deal with medical information in relation to landlords or tenants who could be regarded as vulnerable customers.
 We may also collect personal information about criminal offences (including alleged offences), for example if revealed via a background search or if committed / alleged to have been committed during the course of a tenancy.

 3. How and why will we use your personal information?

 We mainly collect and use personal information because we can’t provide our services otherwise.

 In general, we use your personal information to achieve the purposes set out in this Notice.
 In particular, we may use your personal information to: